7 shiny new presidential suites

 For globetrotters who are accustomed to only the best-of-the-best when they're at home, presidential suites are the only accommodations that will do when they're on the road.

-For the rest of us, there's no harm in fantasizing about a presidential retreat high above the election-season fray.
+For the rest of us, there's no harm in fantasizing about a presidential retreat.

 In Mexico City's ritzy Polanco neighborhood, the new Diego Rivera presidential suite at the InterContinental is a spacious 6,500 square feet.